kikipet/HALO/README.md

 # Project HALO

 \*Work in progress\*
+F how exactly are we connecting the CO2 sensor?
+B/c I may have to rewrite that code :\

 This is where the programs for the HALO balloon project at Purdue will be stored.